williamcotton/guish/README.md

 ## Features

 - Visual representation of command-line pipelines
+- Visible output after each command in the pipeline
 - Real-time parsing of commands
 - Support for custom plugins and command modules
 - Bidirectional updates from CLI or GUI command modules